 In essence, this is a very important parameter, but in fact there are no options for choosing.
 The sklearn regression library implements two criteria, “MSE”, which is an abbreviation of Mean Square Error, and “MAE”, Mean Absolute Error, which correspond to the error functions they minimize.
 Most tasks use MSE.
 I cannot compare them yet, because mae appeared quite recently - in version 0.18 (and in my opinion, it is implemented with a bug).
 For classification, the “Gini” and “entropy” criteria have been implemented.
 A simple search will help you choose what to use in a specific problem (Gini was used in the author's implementation of the algorithm).

-In the sklearn implementation of a random forest, there is no samplesize parameter that regulates how many objects to sub-sample for building each tree.
+In the sklearn implementation of a random forest in machine learning, there is no samplesize parameter that regulates how many objects to sub-sample for building each tree.
 There is such a parameter in the R-implementation, but, in fact, it is often optimal to choose from the entire sample.
 It is also recommended to choose a subsample with the return: bootstrap = True (this is the bootstrap aggregating).

 By default, n_jobs = 1 in sklearn methods, i.e. a random forest is built on one processor.
 If you want to speed up the build significantly, use n_jobs = -1 (build on as many processors as possible).
 To build reproducible experiments, use the pseudo-random number generator preset: random_state.